All / Cases

 Crypto Proof of Funds

-To provide transparency of financial processes, Proof of Funds (PoF) is used.
+To provide the transparency of financial processes, Proof of Funds (PoF) is used.
 It’s a procedure for documentary proof of the source of funds.

-The purpose of Proof of Funds (PoF) is to demonstrate that your money originates exclusively from legal sources.
-All banks are subject to regulatory authorities, which can fine them or revoke their licenses if the assets passing through them are not checked in accordance with current legislation on combating money laundering and the financing of criminal activities.
+The purpose of PoF is to demonstrate that your money originates exclusively from legal sources.
+All banks are subject to regulatory authorities, which can fine them or revoke their licenses if the assets passing through them are not checked in accordance with the current legislation on combating money laundering and the financing of criminal activities.

-Here is a list of documents a bank may require as part of the Proof of Funds (PoF) process:
+Here is a list of documents that a bank may require as part of the PoF process:

 • Tax returns